By William Kiraly, November 2016

 She found Guillaumet people and places to paint and the painter went further and found even more for himself.
 He wandered freely in this place that most Frenchmen could not go because everyone knew he was Sophia’s husband and she was both respected and feared.

 He drew many sketches of the lovely Sophia, trying to capture her elegance and fire but he never felt he could do her justice.
-Somehow all the sketches of Sophia felt too tame.
+Somehow all his sketches of Sophia felt too tame.

 One day, he caught Guillaumet sitting in sunroom they used for an artist studio, surrounded by the sketches Barrias had made of the girl.
 Until he saw them laid out like this, Barrias had no idea he had drawn that many.